PinchOfData/germaingauthier/research.md

 ### Work in Progress

 - **Unpacking Fertility Decisions: Stopping, Spacing, and Sex-selective Abortions** \
-(with Véronique Gille and Pauline Rossi)
+(with Véronique Gille & Pauline Rossi)

 - **Social Media and the Dynamics of Protests** \
 (with Pierre Boyer, Thomas Delemotte, Vincent Rollet & Benoît Schmutz)